-The second video shows Sterling already on the ground, on his back.
+In the new 38-second recording, Sterling is already on the ground, on his back.
 One officer is kneeling to Sterling’s left.
 The other officer appears to be straddling Sterling’s legs.
-Sterling can be seen from the chest up, and his lower legs are also visible.
-His left arm and hands are not visible; his right arm is by his side.
+Sterling can be seen from the chest up and his lower legs are also visible.
+His left arms and hands are not visible; his right arm is by his side.

 The officers involved in Tuesday’s shooting – Blane Salamoni and Howie Lake II – have been placed on administrative leave.
 A source close to the investigation told CNN the officers were interviewed Tuesday night.

 Tensions are running high in the city of 238,000 people as officials vowed to be transparent about how they handle the controversial case.

 “The individuals involved in his murder took away a man with children who depended upon their daddy on a daily basis. … As this video has been shared across the world, you will see with your own eyes how he was handled unjustly and killed without regard for the lives that he helped raise,” said McMillon, the mother of Sterling’s son.